 Groups that received a grant include:

 - Best Before Food Store, a Wellington-based membership scheme for local residents who are finding it difficult to afford essentials.
-The grant has helped the scheme to expand and provide personal hygiene products to members that would otherwise go to waste.
+The grant has helped the scheme to expand and provide personal care products to members that would otherwise go to waste.
 The volunteers at Best Before Food Store also have received funding to put on monthly cooking demonstrations, that aim to help reduce food waste.
 Members of the Best Before Food Store said:

 Coming to the Best Before Food Store has helped me massively, and prevents products from going to landfill.